nipuns11/instagramViewer/README.md

 # instagramViewer

-a basci app in swift to show the instagram tag "instago"
+a basic app in swift to show the instagram tag "instago"